Americans are Turning Off the News

 Examples of traditional marketing approaches include tangible tools such as business cards, print ads in newspapers or magazines, posters, commercials on TV and radio, billboards and brochures.
 Another 'real world' example of traditional marketing is events or trade shows where you network with people and have the opportunity to build a rapport with them, or when people find your business through a referral.

 Examples of digital marketing include tools like websites, social media mentions on Facebook, YouTube videos, banner ads, organic online search, or paid search.
 Comprehensive content marketing or inbound marketing programs may include a combination of digital channels.
-Digital events are possible too, including webinars, Twitter chats, or Google Hangouts.
+Digital events are possible too, including webinars, Twitter chats, or video conference apps.

 With an integrated marketing communication strategy, your advertising, public relations, video marketing, direct marketing, event sponsorships, social media and sales promotions reinforce each other to provide clarity, consistency, and maximum communication impact.